Pessimism Traps and Algorithmic Interventions: Preliminaries and Basic Model

-The cascade begins when the observed history \( H_{t-1} \) becomes sufficiently skewed towards one action, either adoption or rejection.
-This means that enough previous agents have taken the same action to make it rational for the subsequent agents to follow the trend, based on a simple Bayesian updating procedure, even if the history contradicts their private signal.
+\end{definition} \begin{rmk} A cascade begins when the observed history \( H_{t-1} \) becomes sufficiently skewed towards either adoption or rejection.
+Therefore, enough previous agents have taken the same action to make it rational for subsequent agents to follow the trend, based on a simple Bayesian updating procedure, even if the history contradicts their private signal. \end{rmk}

-To formally capture the concept of a pessimism trap, we need to define the conditions under which agents, influenced by the actions of their predecessors, consistently choose the inferior option $B$.
+To formally capture the concept of a pessimism trap for a sequence setting, we define the conditions under which agents, influenced by the actions of their predecessors, consistently choose the inferior option $B$.
 This phenomenon occurs when the aggregated evidence from prior decisions leads to a bias that overrides the agents' private signals.
-We can represent this situation mathematically by defining a pessimism trap as follows:
+We represent this situation mathematically as follows:

 \begin{definition}[Pessimism Trap] A pessimism trap occurs when an information cascade leads agents to consistently choose the inferior action $B$ due to an overwhelming influence of prior agents' incorrect actions.
-Formally, a pessimism trap is defined by the following conditions:
+Formally, a pessimism trap is defined by the following condition:

-This indicates that despite the private signals $s_t$ suggesting that action $A$ is better, the history $H_{t-1}$ has led agents to believe that $B$ is the better action.
-Consequently, the agents' decisions are based purely on the observed history rather than their private signals. \end{definition}
+This indicates that despite the private signal $s_t$ suggesting action $A$ is better, history $H_{t-1}$ has led agent $t$ to believe that $B$ is better.
+Subsequently, agents' decisions are based purely on observed history rather than private signals. \end{definition}

-\begin{rmk} When computing posteriors, we will assume that agents only consider the actions of those up until a cascade began.
-This is because, if all agents are rational, they will realize that no further inferential information can be obtained when individuals no longer use their signals.
-We will formalize this when we describe our subsidy scheme used to \text{escape} a pessimism trap. \end{rmk}
+\begin{rmk} When computing posteriors, we assume that agents only consider actions of those up until a cascade began, since if agents are rational, they realize that no further inferential information can be obtained from individuals who do not use their signals. \end{rmk}